eitrtechnologies/idem-azurerm/docs/topics/functionsquickstart.rst

 After the execution of the state successfully completes, the function(s) you uploaded to the Function App are ready for use.
 Every Azure Function within a Function App has its own unique function URL in the following format: ``https://{function_app_name}.azurewebsites.net/api/{function_name}?``.
-If you open a browser session and enter the function URL of our HTTP trigger, passing a query string that specifies a value for the ``name`` parameter (i.e., ``https://func-idem.azurewebsites.net/api/HttpTrigger?name=Alex``), then you will get a response displaying "Hello, {name}" on the screen.
+If you open a browser and enter the function URL of our HTTP trigger, passing a query string that specifies a value for the ``name`` parameter (i.e., ``https://func-idem.azurewebsites.net/api/HttpTrigger?name=Alex``), then you will get a response displaying "Hello, {name}" on the screen.
 Once you see that message you know that you have now succesfully deployed your first Azure Function to a Function App using ``idem-azurerm``!